VaLiuM09/Creator-Base-Template/readme.md

 The runtime configuration has the following properties and methods:

 1. `SelectedCoursePath` returns the absolute path to the training course file.
+2. `LoadCourse()` returns the deserialized training course (`ICourse`) located at `SelectedCoursePath`.
-1. `SceneObjectRegistry` provides the access to all training objects and properties of the current scene.
+3. `SceneObjectRegistry` provides the access to all training objects and properties of the current scene.
-2. `Trainee` is a shortcut to a trainee's headset.
+4. `Trainee` is a shortcut to a trainee's headset.
-3. `InstructionPlayer` is a default audio source for all `PlayAudioBehavior` behaviors.
+5. `InstructionPlayer` is a default audio source for all `PlayAudioBehavior` behaviors.
-4. `TextToSpeechConfig` defines a TTS engine, voice, and language to use to generate audio.
+6. `TextToSpeechConfig` defines a TTS engine, voice, and language to use to generate audio.
-1. `SetMode(index)` sets current mode to the one at provided `index` in the collection of available modes.
+7. `SetMode(index)` sets current mode to the one at provided `index` in the collection of available modes.
-2. `GetCurrentMode()` returns the current mode.
+8. `GetCurrentMode()` returns the current mode.
-3. `GetCurentModeIndex()` returns the current mode's index.
+9. `GetCurentModeIndex()` returns the current mode's index.
-4. `AvailableModes` returns a collection of all modes available.
+10. `AvailableModes` returns a collection of all modes available.
 Normally, this is a single modes-related class member you want to override.

 The next chapters explain the TTS configuration and training modes in detail.